votacom/it4refugees/README.md

 Materials for TU Wien's programming lectures for Welcome.TU.code in the winter term 2016/17

+## Dez 7:
+Recap of variable scoping (Quiz)
+ArrayList as an alternative to Array which makes life easier Correction of a "bad" implementation with arrays to a good one using ArrayList

+Homework: two exercises in homework.pdf

 ## Dez 5:
 Recap of Object Oriented Programming
 Examples for using the "Generate" option in IntelliJ for Constructor, Setter and Getters and the toString() method